By Henning Lund - February 16, 2022

 To secure good ROI, they need to make sure that the systems are being used.
 Just like any product adoption, it requires a pleasant onboarding experience, a great first time user experience and a smooth user adoption process.

 This means that user adoption should be a priority for all IT leaders.
 How do you achieve spotless user adoption?
 In the case of a CRM - ERP implementation (for example Salesforce CRM and Microsoft Dynamics ERP), you should focus on 4 areas:

-In short, if you focus on salespeople’s needs, and involve them early, you are off to a good start.
-Add to this an integration between Salesforce and your Microsoft Dynamics ERP (preferably as early as possible) and you will reach sky high user adoption and satisfaction, ensuring the success of your implementation project.
+In short, if you focus on user needs, and involve them early, you are off to a good start.
+Add to this an integration between Salesforce and your Microsoft Dynamics ERP (preferably as early as possible).
+With this, you will reach sky high user adoption and satisfaction, ensuring the success of your implementation project.
 Download the below case studies if you would like to understand concretely how our customers have benefited from it.